GrantStreetGroup/p5-Plack-Middleware-HealthCheck/README.md

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2019 by Grant Street Group.
-No license is granted to other entities.
+This software is Copyright (c) 2019 - 2020 by Grant Street Group.

-# CONTRIBUTORS

-- Authors:
-- (2) Andrew Hewus Fresh <andrew.fresh@grantstreet.com>
+This is free software, licensed under:

+    The Artistic License 2.0 (GPL Compatible)